 Ageism, unfortunately, lags at this point when it comes to our sensitivity to language.
-Many writers simply have not educated themselves about what is ageist and what is not.
-The style books we all use don't have much to say about aging.
+Many writers have not educated themselves about what is ageist and what is not.
+Some of the style books we all use don't have much to say about aging.

-Most experts on aging, however, agree that there are definitely some things you should not do when writing about or for older people.
+Most experts on aging agree that there are some things you should not do when writing about or for older people.

 Here are several "don'ts" when writing about older donors: